 The male gaze, conventional camera angles, body parts in the exact frame where you would expect it — most sex scenes in mainstream movies are made as if they were copies, ignoring a variety of bodies, emotions, and sexual dynamics that occur in real life.
-Alisa Taezhnaya, a film critic, prepared a selection of films about kinky sexuality in which fetishes and specific tastes play a significant role in the storyline and the DNA of the movie.
+Alisa Taezhnaya, a film critic, prepared a selection of films about kinky sexuality and compulsive sex in which fetishes and specific tastes play a significant role in the storyline and the DNA of the movie.

 “Raw” (2016), directed by Julia Ducournau

 Many people became familiar with Julie Ducourneau’s work after the latest Cannes Film Festival, where Titane (2021), to the surprise of many, won the Palme d'Or.
 The main character — who exterminates humans and has compulsive sex with machines — seems to be a reincarnation from Blade Runner and Cronenberg's early filmography.
 Things get even more interesting when you get to Ducourneau’s debut movie Raw — a feminist body horror about a young vegetarian girl’s first year at veterinary school.
 After the initiation ceremony for the newbies, older students force her and each of her classmates to eat a piece of raw rabbit kidney.
 The heroine discovers an insatiable craving for raw meat, both animal and human.
 Ducourneau weaves together the themes of a girl's traumatic coming-of-age, sexual awakening, body dysmorphia, and cannibalism, using animal lust for blood as an allegory for rebellion.
 It’s a riot of the body after living by someone else's rules and obeying to them.

 Where Ryu Murakami turns into a black BDSM comedy